-With its high sensitivity GPS and GLONASS receiver in combination with a quad helix antenna, the Garmin GPSMAP 64 has excellent reception and will find your position quickly and accurately.
+With its high sensitivity GPS and GLONASS receiver combined with a quad helix antenna, the Garmin 64 has excellent reception and will find your position quickly and accurately.

 The Magellan eXplorist 310 is a great entry level handheld GPS device.
 It offers basic navigational features and has a IPX-7 waterproof design, which makes it ideal for rugged, outdoor adventures.

 While the technology it uses isn't has effective as other GPS devices, the eXplorist 310 can help you navigate through remote terrain, even though it may have a little lag time.
 It features a 2.2 inch LCD colour screen, which has good readability in all levels of light and offers a power saving mode to extend its 18 hour battery life further.